Processes - AI Engineering Enablement - Onboarding & Delivery Process

 - If it looks like a fit, I reply with the appropriate rate and confirm the intro call

-- If it is not a fit, or the timing is wrong, I say that clearly and suggest the most useful next step
+- If it is not a fit, or the timing is wrong, we'll let you know and suggest the most useful next step

 3 - Workflow assessment and first-slice planning